 - 7. Write the class equation for S_5 and for A_5 . - 8.
 If a square remains fixed in the plane, how many different ways can the corners of the square be colored if three colors are used? - 9.
 How many ways can the vertices of an equilateral triangle be colored using three different colors? - 10.
 Find the number of ways a six-sided die can be constructed if each side is marked differently with $1, \ldots, 6$ dots. - 11.
 Up to a rotation, how many ways can the faces of a cube be colored with three different colors? - 12.
 Consider 12 straight wires of equal lengths with their ends soldered together to form the edges of a cube.
 Either silver or copper wire can be used for each edge.
 How many different ways can the cube be constructed? - 13.
 Suppose that we color each of the eight corners of a cube.
 Using three different colors, how many ways can the corners be colored up to a rotation of the cube? - 14.
 Each of the faces of a regular tetrahedron can be painted either red or white.
 Up to a rotation, how many different ways can the tetrahedron be painted? - 15.
 Suppose that the vertices of a regular hexagon are to be colored either red or white.
 How many ways can this be done up to a symmetry of the hexagon? - 16.
-A molecule of benzene is made up of six carbon atoms and six hydrogen atoms, linked together in a hexagonal shape as in Figure 14.4. - (a) How many different compounds can be formed by replacing one or more of the hydrogen atoms with a chlorine atom? - (b) Find the number of different chemical compounds that can be formed by replacing three of the six hydrogen atoms in a benzene ring with a CH_3 radical. - 17.
-How many equivalence classes of switching functions are there if the input variables x_1 , x_2 , and x_3 can be permuted by any permutation in S_3 ?
-What if the input variables x_1 , x_2 , x_3 , and x_4 can be permuted by any permutation in S_4 ?
+A molecule of benzene is made up of six carbon atoms and six hydrogen atoms, linked together in a hexagonal shape as in Figure 14.28. - (a) How many different compounds can be formed by replacing one or more of the hydrogen atoms with a chlorine atom? - (b) Find the number of different chemical compounds that can be formed by replacing three of the six hydrogen atoms in a benzene ring with a CH_3 radical.

-Figure 14.4.
-A benzene ring
+Figure 14.28: A benzene ring

-Programming Exercise
+14.5 Programming Exercise

-Write a program to compute the number of conjugacy classes in S_n .
+1. Write a program to compute the number of conjugacy classes in S_n .
 What is the largest n for which your program will work?

-References and Suggested Reading
+14.6 References and Suggested Reading

 - [1] De Bruijin, N. G. "Pólya's Theory of Counting," in Applied Combinatorial Mathematics, Beckenbach, E. F., ed.
 Wiley, New York, 1964. - [2] Eidswick, J. A. "Cubelike Puzzles-What Are They and How Do You Solve Them?"
-American Mathematical Monthly 93 (1986), 157-76. - [3] Harary, F., Palmer, E. M., and Robinson, R. W. "Pólya's Contributions to Chemical Enumeration," in Chemical Applications of Graph Theory, Balaban, A. T., ed.
-Academic Press, London, 1976. - [4] Gåding, L. and Tambour, T. Algebra for Computer Science.
+American Mathematical Monthly 93(1986), 157-76. - [3] Harary, F., Palmer, E. M., and Robinson, R. W. "Pólya's Contributions to Chemical Enumeration," in Chemical Applications of Graph Theory, Balaban, A. T., ed.
+Academic Press, London, 1976. - [4] Gårding, L. and Tambour, T. Algebra for Computer Science.
 Springer-Verlag, New York, 1988. - [5] Laufer, H. B. Discrete Mathematics and Applied Modern Algebra.
 PWS-Kent, Boston, 1984. - [6] Pólya, G. and Read, R. C. Combinatorial Enumeration of Groups, Graphs, and Chemical Compounds.
 Springer-Verlag, New York, 1985. - [7] Shapiro, L. W. "Finite Groups Acting on Sets with Applications," Mathematics Magazine, May-June 1973, 136-47.